kiotseaeton123/DesertsApp/README.md

 ## Instructions to run
 1. fork or simply download the repository
 2. double click Deserts.xcodeproj to open project in xcode
-3. commant + R to run project on simulator or device
+3. command + R to run project on simulator or device